xt0fer/reveal-slides/md/tc/GitSlides.md

 * `git checkout master`
 * `git merge {branchname}`

 -
 -
-##Merge Conflicts
+## Merge Conflicts

 -
-A merge conflict is what happens when you try to merge a file over another file that have both been changed.
-Consider this scenario:
+* A merge conflict is what happens when you try to merge a file over another file that have both been changed.
+* Consider this scenario:

 -
-That division function that you wrote, well, it turns out Matt Multiplication decided it would be cool to implement it himself.
-When you checkout master, the file you changed was in state A.  When Matt decided to make the change, his version was also in state A.  You make your changes on your branch, but before you can merge it into your up-to-date version of master, Matt pushed his change.
-This means that the file is now in state B, and you're trying to put it in state B.  You can't.
-Plus, considering that keep keeps a running log of the state of a file, you now need to make your changes as if they came after Matt's change (since it keeps the order).
-Congrats!
+* Matt Multiplication decided to implement the multiplication method himself.
+* When you checkout master, the file you changed was in state A.
+* When Matt decided to make the change, his version was also in state A.
+* When Matt pushes his changes to master, the branch was in state
+* You make your changes on your branch, but before you can merge it into your up-to-date version of master, Matt pushed his change.
+* This means that the file is now in state B, and you're trying to put it in state B. You can't.
+* Plus, considering that keep keeps a running log of the state of a file, you now need to make your changes as if they came after Matt's change (since it keeps the order).
+* Congrats!
 Matt just helped usher you into the world of merge conflicts.

 -
 Now, I know merge conflicts are scary.
 Keep in mind, though, that YOU CANNOT BREAK ANYTHING!
 Git exists partially so that when people screw stuff up, you can just go back to a previous, safe version of the software.
 So be strong.
 We'll get through this.